oncody/civ-board-game-2010/README.md

 Figures can move on friendly squares containing friendly buildings, wonders, great people, etc  but cannot end their movement on city centers.

 ### Technology Research Phase
+* Certain techs (Monarchy and Gunpowder) allow a player to obsolete a wonder.
+When a wonder is obsoleted, turn its wonder card facedown, but leave its wonder marker on the map.
+The wonder’s special ability is negated and cannot be used for the rest of the game.
+However, the wonder marker still produces culture when the city it is in is devoted to the arts.
 * Turn phase 5
 * parallel
 Each player may learn one new tech by spending trade